 Making a career change at 40 is never easy.
 Giving up on your current career can feel like a huge risk as you leave behind what you know for something new.
 But, having the right career change advice at 40 can make the transition easier.
 If you find a career that’s right for you it can be an exhilarating and life-changing journey.

-If you are looking for career change at 40 ideas, then this guide will help you succeed.
+If you are looking for a tech career change at 40, then this guide will help you succeed.
 We provide details on the types of jobs you can look for, when to consider leaving your current position, and how to change your career at 40 with no degree.

 Why Start a New Career at 40?